k98kurz/mycelium-network-specification/draft-spec.md

 manipulate a network, unfairly distort network activity, or steal a network service.

-Note: it is expected that each host act as a router, but any router may decide to forward packets only on a subset of its interfaces.
+Note: it is expected that each host act as a router and relay, but any host may decide to forward packets only on a subset of its interfaces.
 A host that leases an address to a guest is explicitly responsible for forwarding that guest's packets, but any host may decline to lease addresses to guests.
+A relay that leases a tunnel guest address to a node is responsible for forwarding that tunnel's packets, but each host will have its own independent policies on relay availability, cost, etc. Each host will also have its own independent policies for providing routing and bridging services to peers, and policy guidance will be provided in section 7.

 ## 3. Autonomous Networks